alex1600/kiwi-dev/UNITY/CameraShake/readme.md

 - Set the other values to 0 except the Frequency Gain to 1 (or what ever you like)
 ![image](https://user-images.githubusercontent.com/42917206/131716737-a0de0b28-d7d9-4773-a8aa-0eb8316998c7.png)

 - Finally, you can call anywhere in your script CameraShake.Shake(amp, duration) to shake your camera !

-# WARNING:
-- The script is using MonoSingleton as parent class to make the class accessible from anywhere via its Instance.
-You can get this class in the kiwi-dev repo!